queryluke/masseffect-5e-data/text/en/species/elcor.md

 ---
 name: Elcor
+speedColor: >-
+  Elcor are relatively slow compared to other species.
 alignment: >-
   Elcor are methodical, deliberate creatures that never act on irrational decisions.
 The typical Elcor is often neutral or lawful.